Lion

 The lion has been an icon for humanity for thousands of years, appearing in cultures across Europe, Asia, and Africa.
 Despite incidents of attacks on humans, lions have enjoyed a positive depiction in culture as strong but noble.
 A common depiction is their representation as "king of the jungle" or "king of the beasts"; hence, the lion has been a popular symbol of royalty and stateliness, as well as a symbol of bravery; it is featured in several fables of the sixth century BC Greek storyteller Aesop.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Lion" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Lion" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools